chriskiehl/Deoplice/README.md

 >"to a great depth"

+Deoplice is a library for modifying deeply nested immutable POJOs.
+It's symbiotic with Lombok and picks up where `With` and `@Builder` leave off: it gives you a high level, auto-generated modification API that cuts through the boilerplate and let's you express changes exctly as intended.

 ## Table of Contents:

 * About
 * How does it work
 * Lower level API
 * Understanding code generation
 * Customizing the generated API

-## About

-Deoplice is a library for modifying deeply nested immutable POJOs.
-It's symbiotic with Lombok and picks up where `With` and `@Builder` leave off: it gives you a high level, auto-generated modification API that cuts through the boilerplate and let's you express changes exctly as intended.

 >Note!
 Deoplice is currently in alpha and may have some bugs lurking around.
 Annotation processing is unexpectedly tricky and under-documented...